-As the Associate Director of Greek Life and Housefellow at Carnegie Mellon University, Jesse Koch works directly with Greek organizations, programs, and partners, with the goal of improving the Greek experience for all members.
+As the Associate Director of Greek Life and Housefellow within the Office for Student Leadership, Involvement, and Civic Engagement (SLICE) at Carnegie Mellon, Jesse Koch works directly with Greek organizations, programs, and partners, with the goal of improving the Greek experience for all members.

 More specifically, he directs advisory support for fraternity and sorority chapters, regularly meeting with chapter leaders to provide advice, help them achieve their specific chapter goals, and problem solve.
-Additionally, Jesse works to facilitate collaborative working relationships and partnerships among Greek chapter advisors, alumni, and national headquarters, as well as with Carnegie Mellon campus partners such as Housing Services, Alumni Relations, Student Activities, and the Office of Community Standards and Integrity.
-He also directs the Greek community standards process, the Standards of Excellence (a chapter assessment program), and the annual Greek Awards.
+Additionally, Jesse works to facilitate collaborative working relationships and partnerships among Greek chapter advisors, alumni, and national headquarters, as well as with Carnegie Mellon campus partners such as Housing Services, the CMU Alumni Association, and the Office of Community Standards and Integrity.
+He also directs the Greek community standards process and the Standards of Excellence (a chapter assessment program).

 As Housefellow, Jesse supports students who live in on-campus chapter houses.